On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

-Before proceeding to the proof of our main result, let us discuss some problems that we leave open.
-First of all, we still do not know whether there are always compact solutions to the Plateau Problem in finite dimensional normed spaces in case when $m=2$.
+Before proceeding to the proofs of our main results, let us discuss some problems that we leave open.
+First of all, we still do not know whether there are always compact solutions to the Plateau Problem in finite dimensional normed vector spaces in the context of $G$ chains of arbitrary dimension.
+We would like to stress that this question was discussed in~\cite{ambrsh} by L. Ambrosio and T. Schmidt.
 Second of all, it would be interesting to find out in which finite dimensional normed vector spaces the density $\phi_{2,BH}$ is totally convex.
-Next, we would like to point out that the question of total convexity of Holmes--Thompson densities of hypermetric spaces was posed in~\cite{alvarezthompson} and, to the best of our knowledge, remains open.
-In connection with the last problem, it is interesting to mention that the normed space $\ell_1^4$, considered in this article, is hypermetric.
-Yet another problem to solve is to rule out (or to prove ?) the existence of \textit{nonlinear} area contractions of Hausdorff measure onto two dimensional planes.
-Let us finally mention once again Problem~\ref{problem} which is still widely open and very intriguing.
-We conjecture the answer to Problem~\ref{problem} be negative and we hope that computations, carried out in the proof of our main results will help to construct the desired counterexample.
+Third of all, we hope to generalize our Theorem~\ref{two} to all finite dimensional normed vector spaces.
+Yet another problem to solve is to rule out (or to prove ?) the existence of \textit{nonlinear} contractions of the Hausdorff measure onto two dimensional planes.
+Let us finally mention once again Problem~\ref{problem}.
+This question is at present far from being solved and is very intriguing.
+We conjecture the answer to Problem~\ref{problem} be negative and our hope is that the calculations, carried out in the proof of our first main result might be helpful to construct the desired counterexample.
+The author of the current paper plans to work on the first three of the aforementioned questions in the nearest future.

-The paper is organized as follows.
-The first section is introductory, the second one is entirely devoted to the proof of Theorem~\ref{one}.
-The second section contains the proof of Theorem~\ref{two}.
-In the Appendix we give examples of spaces of non totally convex $BH$ densities of any dimension greater than or equal to four.
+The rest of the paper is organized as follows.
+The second section is entirely devoted to the proof of Theorem~\ref{one}.
+The third section contains the proof of Theorems~\ref{two} and~\ref{trii}.
+In our fourth section which is the Appendix we give examples of spaces with non-totally convex $BH$ densities of any dimension greater than or equal to four.